-- 9 Press ESC to quit the tool. - 10 Click Front Right, Southeast Isometric View at the bottom of the viewport.
+- 10 Click Front Right, Southeast Isometric View on the viewport toolbar. - 11 Select the Hidden view type on the viewport toolbar, open

-11 Select the Hidden line image view type at the bottom of the viewport, open Show/Hide and temporarily select the Use color 1 for all elements option again.
+Show/Hide and temporarily select the Use color 1 for all elements option again.

 The design should look like this: